Woljtek/monitoring/trace-processor/README.md

       log.trace.task.output[filename_strings]: .*_DSIB\.xml
 ```

-The configuration file depict a list of filter to apply where each contains at least one or more rules to check.
+The configuration file depicts a list of filters to apply where each contains at least one or more rules to check.
 If we take the case of the above example we have two filters defined named 'filter-1' and 'filter-2'.
-The first filter contains to rule to check and the second three.
+The first filter contains two rules to check and the second three.

-Filter are grouped under 'filters' property name which is mandatory and start with a dash followed by filter definition.
+Filters are grouped under the 'filters' property name which is mandatory and starts with a dash followed by the filters definition.
 A filter is defined by a name and a 'rules' section.

-Rules section can be composed of one or more rule.
+Rules section can be composed of one or more rules.
 Each rule is a key/value association:
 - Keys are 'path' of trace structure where each level is separated by a dot.
 For example 'log.trace.header.type' key path is associated to 'type' key of the 'header' section of 'trace' structure (for a complete definition of a trace structure, see 'RS Trace format ICD)' .
 - Values can be of three type:
   - fixed characters (i.e. compression-L0)
   - regular expression (i.e. compression-.*)
   - multiple value (i.e. compression-.*|generation) separated by a '|' character

 Note that all key rules (trace path) are prefixed by 'log.'.
-This is due to how trace are received by the application.
-All trace are encapsulated in a 'log' structure.
+This is due to how traces are received by the application.
+All traces are encapsulated in a 'log' structure.

-Some keys defined in 'RS Trace format' ICD does not define the structure that belongs to.
+Some keys defined in the 'RS Trace format' ICD do not define the structure they belong to.
 The structure is adjustable depending on the application that will produce the trace (Sentinel 1, 2, 3 processor, chunk/dsib ingestion, aux data ingestion, ...)
 In such structure, the way to reach a key is to use bracket '[]' instead of a dot '.':
 - log.trace.task.output[filename_strings]
 - log.trace.task.missing_output[product_metadata_custom_object]

-To define regular expression please refer to [Java regex](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/regex/Pattern.html).
-For special characters as of '.', '*' and so on you have to escape them with '\\' characters.
+To define regular expressions please refer to [Java regex](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/regex/Pattern.html).
+For special characters such as '.', '*' and so on you have to escape them with '\\' characters.
 For example to escape dot and use it as simple character use the following syntax: '\.'.
-List of special characters is the following:
+The list of special characters is the following:
 - \
 - .
 - ?